Fine-grained Image Quality Assessment for Perceptual Image Restoration: FGResQ

 \subsection{Dual-branch Quality Prediction}

 Given degradation-aware features from the previous module, we first enhance them with learnable prompt embeddings to obtain quality-aware representations, then employ specialized prediction heads for different assessment tasks.
 Given an input image $I$, we extract general features $\mathbf{F}_g \in \mathbb{R}^d$ using the image encoder and degradation features $\mathbf{F}_d \in \mathbb{R}^d$ from the frozen degradation encoder.
-To effectively utilize degradation information, we employ learnable prompt embeddings $\mathbf{p}\in\mathbb{R}^{d}$ to transform degradation features into quality-aware features:
+To effectively utilize degradation information, we employ learnable prompt embeddings $\mathbf{p}\in\mathbb{R}^{d}$ to transform degradation features into quality-aware features: { } where $\text{MLP}_1$ and $\text{MLP}_2$ are multi-layer perceptrons, $\oplus$ denotes concatenation, and $\mathbf{F}_q$ represents the final quality-aware features.